Most car electrical problems, like the problems in any electrical circuit, can be traced to the power supply - in this case, the battery.

 Most cars, by the way, have an "idiot light" or voltage gauge.
 The idiot light, usually in the shape of a battery, comes on when system voltage is below 14 volts or thereabouts.
 Thus, when you turn on the ignition, the light comes on, as the car battery is at 13.5 volts.
 When you start the car, the alternator kicks in, and the voltage goes up to about 14.5 volts, and the light goes off.
 If the "battery" light comes on, chances are, you have an alternator problem, ironically.

 Presuming you have eliminated the battery and alternator as the problems, where do you go from here?
 Connectors are the second largest failure mode in a car, and the first connector you should check is the battery terminals.
 Terminals can come loose (or be improperly installed) or become corroded.
 Clean and tighten the terminals and see what happens.
 A neighbor recently had this problem.
 His mechanic couldn't get the negative terminal to reach, and attached it at an angle.
-As a result, it was making only intermittent contact and the car would "mysteriously" not start sometimes. loosening the cable so it would reach and then tightening the contact fixed the problem.
+As a result, it was making only intermittent contact and the car would "mysteriously" not start sometimes.
+Loosening the cable (it was wire-tied to the frame) so it would reach and then tightening the contact fixed the problem.